 The year also ended the Company's first era when its founder Harvey Hubbell II died on December 17, 1927.
 He was succeeded as President of the Company by his son, Harvey Hubbell III.
 Twenty-six years old when he succeeded his father, Harvey Hubbell III had already spent years working in the business.
 That early experience with electrical equipment engineering and learning the discipline of production was to stand the Company in good stead in the decades to come.

-Harvey Hubbell, Incorporated, like most manufacturers, could not escape the rigors of The Depression.
-Employee layoffs were unavoidable, those who were fortunate enough to remain saw pay cuts, and some received shares of the Company's stock - issued in the 1936 when the Company went public to raise capital - in lieu of pay.
-But as the county struggled with the economic storm, and manufacturers saw previously robust markets shrink, there was time for preparation for better times ahead - when they came.
-Harvey Hubbell III soon showed that he had inherited his father's twin acumen for product innovation and business development.
-In product, as examples, he devised the Company's lines of Twist-Lock industrial connectors with new 2-,3-,and 4-wire devices of various ratings, designed a whole new series of locking connectors for industrial use which he named "Hubbellock", and introduced heavy-duty, circuit-breaking devices.
+Like most manufacturers, Harvey Hubbell, Incorporated could not escape the rigors of The Depression.
+Employee layoffs were unavoidable; those who were fortunate enough to remain saw pay cuts, and some received shares of the Company's stock - issued in 1936 when the Company went public to raise capital - in lieu of pay.
+But as the country struggled with the economic storm and manufacturers saw previously robust markets shrink, there was time for preparation for better times ahead.
+When that time came, Harvey Hubbell III soon showed that he had inherited his father's twin acumen for product innovation and business development.
+In product innovation, he devised the Company's lines of Twist-Lock industrial connectors with new 2-,3-,and 4-wire devices of various ratings, designed a whole new series of locking connectors for industrial use which he named "Hubbellock", and introduced heavy-duty, circuit-breaking devices.
 During the same period, and with the help of his small staff, Hubbell established a vital foundation for future success by assembling a network of independent electrical distributors through which to market Hubbell products.
-This core network of distributors, expanded in future years, formed a partnership with Hubbell Incorporated which brought mutual growth in the decades ahead.
-Today, that partnership is one of Hubbell Incorporated's greatest strengths.
+This core network of distributors, expanded in future years and formed a partnership with Hubbell Incorporated which brought mutual growth in the decades ahead.
+Today, the partnership with its distributors is one of Hubbell Incorporated's greatest strengths.

 The Company played a large part in the war effort not only in meeting the demand for electrical components and systems to power the nation's industries, but also in products for the special applications needed for victory.
 These included components for military vehicle electrical circuits, battery-charging systems for M-4 tanks, power jacks for test meters, vacuum tube sockets for radio communications, and a line of electrical and electronic connectors for aircraft.
 The Company's years of experience in building devices reliable enough for industrial use was a valuable asset in the production of products which could perform under rugged battlefield conditions."The present management is proud of the Company's past, but concerns itself entirely with its present and future, recognizing that times change and that it is the service of today that determines our position in the industry tomorrow."